gvwilson/thirdbit/src/fiction/santas/index.md

 He watched Shady Ann long enough to convince himself that she was actually breathing, even if it was slow and shallow.
-He was just about to stand and leave when she coughed, opened her eyes, and looked at him muzzily.
+He was about to stand and leave when she coughed, opened her eyes, and looked at him muzzily.
 "You're finished."